 Contracting and Procurement Authority

 The Concho Valley Transit District (CVTD) reports to CVTD Executive Director who is Board appointed.
 The Executive Director is granted authority by the Executive Board to enter into contracts and agreements in accordance with (IAW) Federal rules, guidelines and regulations as advised and guided by CVTD Procurement Policy.
+In no instance shall a contractual vehicle be executed for more than one year.
+However, a contractual vehicle may be let for one year with options not to exceed 5 years total.

 Federal Laws and Regulations